matomatical/algorithms/README.md

 ## Testing

 Run `make test` from the root directory to build the project, build the tests, and run the tests with jUnit.
+With this target, test output will be filtered not to show extensive stack traces.
+To show full output, use `make test-v` (v for verbose).